mayfrost/guides/X.md

 `xset q`

 __STEP 1__: Create a font directory with font files and index files.
-* If there are scalable fonts you might first need to correctly name them first:
+* First you might need to correctly name scalable fonts by creating a _fonts.scale_ file in the directory:
 `mkfontscale ~/.fonts`
-* To properly create a font index file:
+* Next create a proper font index file _fonts.dir_ to list available fonts in this directory:
 `mkfontdir ~/.fonts`
-Some files are then created:
-* The _fonts.dir_ lists the available fonts in this directory.
-* The _fonts.alias_ provides aliases.
+* The _fonts.alias_ provides aliases you can use and is manually created.

 __STEP 2__: Inform __X__ where to look for font directories.
 * Edit _"/etc/X11/xorg.conf"_ or in the separate file _"/etc/X11/xorg.conf.d/fonts.conf"_